CreatingNull/RPI-Pico-Volume-Controller/README.md

 This project uses [CircuitPython](https://circuitpython.org/) for the helpful HID libraries.
 Circuit python must be installed on the Pico prior to loading the firmware from this repo.
+There are also several [adafruit libraries](https://circuitpython.org/libraries) used, these files should be copied into the `lib/` subdirectory after circuit python is installed.

+* `adafruit_hid\` - Folder contains the Human Interface Device libs.
+* `adafruit_debouncer.mpy` - Used to debounce switch input.
+* `adafruit_ticks` - Used for timing within the debouncing lib.

 The contents of the `firmware/` subdirectory should be copied into the root directory of the Pico device.